gsbruno/tractian_challenge/README.md

 - Add tests and test it with a good coverage
 - Make the filtering more efficient
 - Give a better UI/UX
+- Make a refactoring to clean the code and improve the architecture

 ### Demonstration